FontoXML/fontoxml-table-flow-basic/README.md

 		// The uri for the cell element (optional)
 		namespaceURI: 'http://some-uri.com/td'

-		// The default text container used for entry elements (optional)
+		// The default text container used for cell elements (optional)
 		defaultTextContainer: 'p'
 	},